Chemical Heart

 "Chemical Heart" is the first single from Grinspoon's third studio album, New Detention.
 The song was written as a tribute to Jessica Michalik, who was crushed to death at the Sydney Big Day Out in 2001 during the Limp Bizkit set.
 It reached No. 25 on the Australian Singles Chart on 31 March 2002.
 The song was used in the Network Ten series premiere promos for Law & Order: Criminal Intent.
+The song was voted #2 on Triple J's annual Hottest 100 for 2002.
+In 2025, the song placed 68 on the Hottest 100 of Australian Songs.